U.N. torture watchdog urges U.S. crackdown on police brutality

 Republicans are in control of both houses of Congress following the mid-term elections and have renewed their commitment to repeal Obamacare.
 The Supreme Court is also to consider another challenge to the law under King v Burwell.
 The never-popular act’s approval ratings, according to a recent Gallup poll have hit a new low of 37%.

-These troubles persist even though the […]
+These troubles persist even though the number […]

 Read the Full Article